sstone93/comp3008p2/A2-T01-sourceFiles/readme.txt

 If the jar contained in this file is run, log files will be created in this folder.
 Files:
-bin {folder) - This folder contains the compiled .class files PasswordTestingApp - a runnable jar file of our application used for participant testing. src (folder) - This folder contains the source code for our application
+bin {folder) - This folder contains the compiled .class files PasswordTestingApp.jar - a runnable jar file of our application used for participant testing. src (folder) - This folder contains the source code for our application
     Controller (folder)
         Controller.java - this file contains the controller class.
 This is where the main function to execute the program is located.